 Coach is a role model for young players and should help them develop both as a player and as a young person.

-The most important part in learning how to coach soccer is to actually get started coaching soccer :)
+How to coach soccer?
+The most critical part in learning how to coach soccer is to get started coaching soccer :)

 Beginner coaches need to learn the rules of the game before anything else.
-If you are more serious about coaching soccer you can start obtaining different soccer licenses.
+If you are more serious about coaching soccer, you can start obtaining different soccer licenses.

 Soccer practice consists of:

-During games, coaches are responsible for setting up the formations and finding best suited position for the players at their disposal.
+During games, coaches are responsible for setting up the formations and finding the best-suited position for the players at their disposal.
 Coaches will make the necessary decisions when it comes to substitutions or any other decision concerning the team.

 Learning how to coach soccer is not hard as long as there is passion for the sport and the will to learn and develop players and yourself as a coach and a better person.

 Parents need to respect the coach and his/her decisions concerning the team.
 There is nothing worse than having parents try to take over the coaching position during the games by yelling at players from the sideline.

-Whenever dealing with parents, coach should always have a meeting with the parents to discuss this type of behavior and remind them that a team has a coach for a reason.
+Whenever dealing with parents, the coach should always have a meeting with the parents to discuss this type of behavior and remind them that a team has a coach for a reason.